 Fibre channel technology is outlined in the SCSI-3 Fibre Channel Protocol (SCSI-FCP) standard.
 Fibre channel is a high-speed data transport technology that is used for mass storage and networking.
-Using a fibre-channel arbitrated loop

-(FC-AL), more than 100 fibre-channel devices can be supported, compared to 15 small computer system interface (SCSI) devices.
+Using a fibre-channel arbitrated loop (FC-AL), more than 100 fibre-channel devices can be supported, compared to 15 small computer system interface (SCSI) devices.

-In the current release of the DS4800, the connection from the DS4800 to DS4000 storage expansion enclosure ports is a 2-Gbps fibre-channel connection that supports data transfer rates of up to 200 MBps half-duplex and 400 MBps full-duplex on optical interfaces.
-However, the optical fibre channel connection from the DS4800 to fibre channel host bus adapter ports is a 4-Gbps fibre channel connection that supports a data transfer rate up to 400 MBps at half-duplex and 800 MBps at full-duplex.
+The optical fibre channel connection from the DS4800 to fibre channel host bus adapter ports, or from the DS4800 to DS4000 storage expansion enclosure ports, is a 4-Gbps fibre channel connection that supports a data transfer rate up to 400 MBps at half-duplex and 800 MBps at full-duplex.